DavidNavarroSaiz/firefly_WPF/README.md

 </p>

 Deep learning is a powerful tool for designers to quickly automate complex and subjective decision-making, aiming to deliver high-quality products and achieve greater productivity.
 Implement your trained neural network on the FLIR Firefly DL with Neuro technology and reduce the cost and complexity of the system by making decisions within the camera, without the need for a host PC.
 With its very small size, low weight, and power consumption, the Firefly DL camera is ideal for integration into mobile, desktop, and portable systems.

+This project showcases the potential of deploying trained neural networks directly on the FLIR Firefly DL camera, enabling real-time decision-making without relying on a separate PC.
+The application in toilet classification is just one example; this technology can be extended to various object classification and detection tasks.
+The lightweight and compact nature of the Firefly DL camera makes it versatile for integration into diverse systems.

 ![camera](https://www.flir.es/globalassets/imported-assets/image/firefly-dl-floating-right-1019.png "camera")